UMM-CSci-3601-S18/lab-2-client-server-architecture-team_name/Answers.md

   * api/users: The sever returns the list of users, filters with query parameters
   * api/users?age=25: The sever returns the list of users who are the age of 25
   * api/users/588935f5de613130e931ffd5: The sever returns the information for a specific user, this id gets information for Valerie Erickson
+6. The dir public has contained all the component we need to generate a html file, like CSS files and javascripts.
+The html files are javascript which provide the interaction and online program to the html.
+7. Server will only return the infor for users who meet the search age.
+The all infor will show in the web page for those users.
+The request for filter the users for a specific age would be sent to server.
+All the infor from the DB is received in a poor format.
+8. All the javascript used in the client-side is defined under /src/main/resources/public .